mihirsamdarshi/pancakebatter/README.md

 ### Installation

-My cluster is [k3s](https://k3s.io/) provisioned overtop ubuntu proxmox VMs using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
+My cluster is [k3s](https://k3s.io/) provisioned overtop Ubuntu Proxmox VMs using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
-This is a semi hyper-converged cluster, workloads are sharing the same available resources on my nodes while I have a separate server for data storage.
+This is a semi hyper-converged cluster, workloads are sharing the same available resources on my nodes while I have a separate VM running TrueNAS Scale for data storage.

 🔸 [Click here](./ansible) to see my Ansible playbooks and roles._